-IELTS Tip And Tricks To Be Well Prepared
+IELTS Tip And Tricks To Help You Be Well Prepared For The Exam

 If you’ve decided to take the IELTS, you’ll have realized that it’s a serious exam that requires some proper preparation.

-Test dates can be hard to come by and there is a fee too, so make sure to follow our IELTS tips and tricks to make sure you go into your exam fully prepared:
+Test dates can be hard to come by and there is an IELTS fee too, so make sure to follow our IELTS tips and tricks to make sure you go into your exam fully prepared:

-- Know your weaknesses: there are four skills tested – listening, reading, writing, and speaking – so take an assessment test first to identify how to best prioritize your preparations.
+- Know your weaknesses: there are four IELTS kills tested – listening, reading, writing, and speaking – so take an assessment test first to identify how to best prioritize your preparations.

 - Know how the exam works: familiarize yourself with the IELTS by studying with IELTS-specific exercises so that there are no surprises on test day.

 - Practice using mock papers: taking timed practice tests with real IELTS questions is one of the best methods for preparing for the real thing.

 - Make a plan for the exam: you should have a clear idea of how you will use your time in the exam and the techniques you will deploy when faced with any question.

 We have written an article about IELTS test centers in many places around the world!